etiennestuder/gradle-plugindev-plugin/README.md

  * Adds a task that puts all Javadoc and/or Groovydoc into a Jar file
  * Adds a task that generates the plugin descriptor file
  * Includes the generated plugin descriptor file in the production Jar file
- * Validates that the plugin implementation class declared in the plugin descriptor file is contained in the production Jar file
+ * Validates the plugin implementation class declared in the plugin descriptor file is contained in the production Jar file
- * Adds a manifest file with meta data about the plugin to each Jar file
+ * Adds a manifest file to each Jar file with meta data about the plugin
  * Adds a license file to each Jar file if available in the root of the project
- * Creates a POM file with the required metadata
+ * Creates a POM file with the required metadata derived from the plugin configuration
  * Creates a publication with the production Jar file, sources Jar file, documentation Jar file, and the POM file
  * Publishes the bundled plugin artifacts to Bintray as a new version and optionally in a new package
  * Ensures the published version has the required Bintray attributes set